Aspect Pattern Scanner

 Does the scanner include the Ascendant?

 Yes.
-When an exact birth time is supplied, the Ascendant is included as a pattern-eligible point, which can reveal Yods pointing at the ASC and T-Squares anchored by it.
+When an exact birth time is supplied, the Ascendant is included as a pattern-eligible point, which can reveal ASC-anchored configurations.
+The Midheaven, IC, Descendant, and lunar nodes are not currently included.